facebookresearch/habitat-sim/README.md

 ### From Source

-We highly recommend installing an [miniconda](https://docs.conda.io/en/latest/miniconda.html) or [Anaconda](https://www.anaconda.com/distribution/#download-section) environment (note: python>=3.6 is required).
+We highly recommend installing a [miniconda](https://docs.conda.io/en/latest/miniconda.html) or [Anaconda](https://www.anaconda.com/distribution/#download-section) environment (note: python>=3.6 is required).
 Once you have Anaconda installed, here are the instructions.

 1. Clone this github repository.